The Purple Plain: Plot

 Carrington is injured during the crash landing.
 His leg is badly burned and he is unable to walk.
-Without supplies and very little water, Forrester decides their best chance for survival is to walk 30 miles to the nearest river, where they can get the much needed water.
-From there they would stand a better chance for rescue.
-Blore on the other hand, believes their best chance is to stay with the plane and wait for rescue, as search parties would surely be looking for them.
-Blore's hope is bolstered by sighting an airplane flying high overhead, on the same route they were on before the crash.
-Forrester points out that being spotted from such a great altitude is one in a million.
-Blore is convinced and decides to go with Forrester's plan.
-They build a stretcher for Carrington out of bamboo and set out for the river by walking at night and resting during the day.
-As the three men struggle to survive in the hostile environment, the self-destructive Forrester proves to be the one with the strongest will to live.
-His goal becomes the survival of the other two and seeing Anna again.
+Without supplies and very little water, Forrester decides their best chance is to walk 30 miles to the nearest river, where they can get water.
+There they would stand a better chance of rescue.
+Blore, on the other hand, believes they should stay with the plane and wait for rescue, as search parties will surely be looking for them.
+Forrester points out that being spotted from the air is highly unlikely.
+They build a stretcher for Carrington out of bamboo and set out for the river, walking at night and resting during the day.
+Forrester proves to have the strongest will to live.

-During the trek, Blore, while carrying the stretcher from the front, slips and falls down a rocky slope.
-In the fall he breaks his collar bone and is badly skinned up.
-Unable to continue carrying the stretcher, and with the meagre water supply dwindling, Forrester alters their plan.
-Blore must continue on to the river while Forrester stays with Carrington.
-Once there he can bring back water for the both of them.
-Blore once again objects and wants for all of them to return to the airplane.
-Forrester tells him to sleep on the suggestion and they can decide once they get some rest.
+During the trek, Blore slips and falls down a rocky slope, breaking his collarbone and being unable to help carry the stretcher.
+With water running out, Forrester decides that Blore should go by himself and bring back water, while he stays with Carrington.
+Blore objects and wants to return to the plane.
+Forrester tells him to sleep on it, and they can decide once they get some rest.

-Upon waking, Forrester discovers that Blore has gone, but he has left a canteen with some water in it.
-Forrester tells Carrington that he will go bring Blore back and leaves the canteen with him.
-He sets out to rescue Blore once again and without water, only to hear the gunshot of Blore committing suicide before he can catch up with him.
-Upon reaching him, he takes Blore's dog tags and the pistol.
-He also finds Blore's wallet with a picture of his family in it, a wife and two children.
-The irony of the moment is striking in that Blore, the one person that claimed to have the most to live for with a family and a profession back home, ended up being the one to lose all hope so quickly.
-Forrester gathers up his belongings and returns to Carrington.
+Upon waking, Forrester discovers that Blore has gone, but he has left the canteen with some water in it.
+Forrester leaves the canteen with Carrington and sets out after Blore.
+However, Blore commits suicide before Forrester can reach him.
+He finds Blore's wallet with a picture of his family in it, a wife and two children.
+Forrester returns to Carrington.